bor8/ckan-docker/README.md

 1. run `docker-compose up`
 2. open a command line on the ckan container `docker exec -it ckan /bin/bash`
-3. create and admin `paster sysadmin add admin -c /etc/ckan/default/default.ini`
+3. create and admin `paster --plugin=ckan sysadmin add admin -c /etc/ckan/default/default.ini`
 4. log in to ckan `localhost:5000/ckan-admin`
 5. create a new organization
 6. log in to the harvest control `localhost:5000/harvest`